romikoops/polaris_clone/qa/README.md

 # ItsMyCargo QA

-This directory holds high level, "happy-path" testing of functioanlity of the app.
+This directory holds high level, "happy-path" testing of functionality of the app.
 It uses Cucumber tests and capybara with real, click-through browser (Chrome).

 ## Setup